-- Complete the application process online at www.applytexas.org - Determine the need for testing. - If required, make an appointment to complete testing in the Testing Center. - First-time-in-college (FTIC) students must meet with a counselor or advisor to discuss their degree plan, course options, and review test results.
-After this meeting, the counselor/advisor will register the student for the New Student Orientation.
-At orientation, new students will have the opportunity to complete their registration.
-All first-time-in-college students must complete New Student Orientation before registration.
-This includes students who have completed high school dual credit classes.
-For more information about the FTIC process, please contact our Information Center at 281.427.5611 - Once registered, payment deadlines must be met either in full, an approved payment plan, or approved financial aid awards. - Any holds for documents or information needed to complete an admission file or for any funds or items owed to the College must be cleared prior to registration.
+- Complete the application process online at www.applytexas.org - Determine the need for testing. - First-time-in-college (FTIC) students must meet with a counselor or advisor to discuss their degree plan, course options, and review test results.
+After this meeting, students will be able to register for class.
+All first-time-in-college students will be able to register for class.
+All first-time-in-college students must complete New Student Orientation.
+This includes students who have completed high school dual credit classes. - Once registered, payment deadlines must be met either in full, an approved payment plan, or approved financial aid awards. - Any holds for documents or information needed to complete an admission file or for any funds or items owed to the College must be cleared prior to registration.